RodikYermak/fullstack-path/AI/firebase/smart_home_mobile/prompts.md

 Style the song text accordingly with CSS.

 ## Prompt 8

 Help me name this smart home interface project by suggesting clever product names.

+### Prompt

+Please guide me through the necessary steps to make the Smart home interface more mobile-friendly by allowing users to add it to their device's home screen for easy access.